dstroud/dreamsequence_dev/README.md

 ### Events Grid interface
 ![dreamsequence](doc/grid_events.svg)

-The Events view is used to schedule automation of parameter changes and functions at certain points in the Arrangement.
+The Events editor view is used to schedule automation of parameter changes and functions at certain points in the Arrangement.
 Events will be ignored when the Arranger is disabled.

-- Events view is entered by holding down a segment on the Arranger Timeline (row 5) then pressing K3.
+- The view is entered by holding down a segment on the Arranger timeline (row 5) then pressing K3.
 Think of it as zooming in on that segment- and the chord pattern (A-D) active in that segment.

 - Upon entering the editor, Grid displays a view of all events in the selected Arranger segment, where events fire left-to-right then top-to-bottom.
   - Column 16 on the right shows the length of the chord pattern enabled for this Arranger segment.
 This can not be changed here.